 “We have two 2-year-olds that are pretty mellow with two exceptions:

-- about once a day they have “lose your mind time” for 5 minutes, it is, ‘chase each other around the house (indoor or out) barking their fool heads off’ time.
+- about once a day they have “lose your mind time” for 5 minutes.
+It is, ‘chase each other around the house (indoor or out) barking their fool heads off’ time.

 - whenever someone arrives (returning from work, school, shopping, or a visitor) then the male goes on a happy/excited bark fit.
 Fortunately, they are mini’s (he weighs 19 lbs.) so if you pick him up he stops” (Source)

-- Kong Toy (see on Amazon) — best if you put some of their favorite treats or peanut butter inside
+- Kong Toy (see on Amazon) — best if you put some of their favorite treats or peanut butter inside.

-- Snuffle Mat (see on Amazon) — brings out your dog’s natural foraging instincts
+- Snuffle Mat (see on Amazon) — brings out your dog’s natural foraging instincts.

-- Bully Sticks (see on Amazon) — they love these and they’re not dangerous like rawhide chews are
+- Bully Sticks (see on Amazon) — they love these and they’re not dangerous like rawhide chews are.

-- Wishbone Dog Chew (see on Amazon) — recommended by owners, experts, and Doodles
+- Wishbone Dog Chew (see on Amazon) — recommended by owners, experts, and Doodles.

-- Hol-ee Roller Ball (see on Amazon) — Super durable yet soft, over-sized ball
+- Hol-ee Roller Ball (see on Amazon) — Super durable yet soft, over-sized ball.

-The commands you should teach to your dog are to sit, lay down, and to be silent.
+The commands you should teach to your dog are to sit, lie down, and to be silent.
 All of these can prevent bad behaviors that might otherwise occur.

-Are Goldendoodles easy to train?
+Are Goldendoodles Easy to Train?

 Both the Golden Retriever and the Poodle are extremely intelligent dogs.
 They rank on the American Kennel Club’s Top Ten of easiest dogs to train.

 Photo Credit: Cait S